focusaurus/peterlyons.com-zola/content/problog/2021-06-squeezebox-keyboard-v2105.md

 {{ youtube(id="AaEdjcQJLuc") }}

+## DIY Keyboard Kit

+The files for this are posted on [prusaprinters.org](https://www.prusaprinters.org/print/68948) if you are ambitious enough to attempt this.
+It is not at all to the level of documentation to expect not-me people to be able to successfully build one, but have at it if you are inspired.

 ## Plans for next prototype

 Circumstances in my personal life are likely to no longer afford time to work as much on this project going forward, but if by some means I am able to work on a third prototype, here's my todo list